21st Century Teaching & Learning

 - Transform curriculum with technology-based real-world learning for students

 - Design content that enhances learning and fosters students' engagement with technology

 - Integrate technology and core content to teach problem solving, analytical skills, and techniques for presentation

 - Cite and evaluate Internet sources

 Participation Requirements & Graduate Credit:

-Best Practices in Online Teaching and Learning courses are 6-week courses taken entirely over the Internet.
+21 Century Teaching Series courses are 6-week courses taken entirely over the Internet.
 Courses move forward on a weekly schedule, and there is a minimum of 8-10 hours of in-class activities per week with additional time for reading, projects, and exploration.
-Participants who complete 21st Century Teaching and Learning will earn 67.5 PDPs or 6.75 CEUs.
+Participants who complete 21st Century Teaching and Learning will earn 67.5 PDPs.

 Each course is eligible for three graduate credits for an additional fee.
 For details on pricing, options, and course numbers, see the VHS Graduate Credit Overview.

 Sessions for 21st Century Teaching Series: 21st Century Teaching and Learning will be offered

 - July 9, 2014